Hridoy-Kabiraj/DUNE/README.md

 This simulator has been used in:
 - University reactor physics courses
-- Public science demonstrations
+- Science demonstrations
-- Nuclear engineering department open houses
+- Nuclear engineering department

 ## Acknowledgments